craft brewery equipment

 • 3°C cold water & -4°C Glycol water: This combination method can cool the wort to any fermentation temperature, but it consumes a lot of energy and needs to be equipped with a separate cold water tank.

-• -4°C Glycol water: This medium can cool the wort to any temperature required for beer fermentation, but the temperature of Glycol water will rise to about 15-20°C after heat exchange, which will affect the temperature control of fermentation .
+• -4°C Glycol water: This medium can cool the wort to any temperature required for beer fermentation, but the temperature of Glycol water will rise to about 15-20°C after heat exchange, which will affect the temperature control of fermentation.
 At the same time, it will consume a lot of energy.

 • 20°C tap water & 3°C cold water: This combination can cool the wort to any fermentation temperature.
 However, it is also necessary to configure a cold water tank with 0.5 times the volume of wort.
 High energy consumption for preparing cold water.

-To sum up, for craft breweries below the 3T/Per brewing system, we highly recommend to configure two-stage wort cooling plate heat exchangers and use a combination of 20°C tap water & -4°C Glycol water.
+To sum up, for craft breweries below the 3T/Per brewing system, we highly recommend configuring two-stage wort cooling plate heat exchangers and use a combination of 20°C tap water & -4°C Glycol water.
 It is the best choice in terms of energy consumption and process control of brewing temperature control.

 Meanwhile,Plate heat exchangers are used in many areas of the brewery to heat up and cool down the beer liquid and also to chill/heat water.
 Heat exchangers are used in many food production processes where flash pasteurization is required.
 In a brewery, the beer is heated up quickly to pasteurize it, then it is held for a short period as it makes the journey through a network of pipes.
 Following this, the beer liquid temperature is rapidly decreased before it undergoes the next production stage.